minhnimble/internal-certification-surveys-android/README.md

 4. Review and merge `release_[env_lowercase]_firebase/[version_number]` to `master` PR

 ## Final Note
+* As of now, the requirements don't have signup feature so there is no way for a new user to signup within the application.
+Therefore, please use the following testing account for logging in the application and testing purposes: minh@nimblehq.co/1234568
-If you still have issues setting up your environment, contact me for help over Slack.
+* If you still have issues setting up your environment or testing the application, contact me for help over Slack.
 My name is Mikey on Slack ^^